 For landscape photography, use the fully electronic shutter by default (not EFCS).
 However, if there is any significant artificial light in your shot, the mechanical shutter is your safest bet (although EFCS will probably be fine).
 In rare cases when something in your scene is moving quickly, like a bird in the sky you want to be sharp, switch to the mechanical shutter.
 Lastly, if you need to use specific options that the electronic shutter prevents (like long exposure noise reduction), you obviously should use a different shutter mechanism.

-For portrait photography, use the mechanical shutter by default, especially if you are using a flash.
-The biggest issues with the mechanical shutter – sunstar flare and shutter shock – are not major problems in this genre.
+For portrait photography, use the mechanical shutter by default.
+The biggest issues with the mechanical shutter – sunstar flare and shutter shock – are not major problems in this genre, and you don’t need to worry about any flash-related restrictions.
 However, if you are shooting at a wide aperture in bright conditions (perhaps a beach photoshoot) and risking overexposure, there is a case to be made for the electronic shutter – assuming your camera allows extended shutter speeds like 1/16,000 or 1/32,000 second.

 For documentary photography, the electronic shutter will allow you to be as quiet as possible.
 However, if you are indoors or there is any significant artificial light in your photo, switch to the mechanical shutter instead.